holunda-io/camunda-bpm-data/docs/user-guide/motivation.md

 the library.
 A guard consists of a set of `VariableConditions` and can be evaluated in all contexts, the variables are used in: `DelegateTask`, `DelegateExecution`, `TaskService`, `RuntimeService`, `VariableMap`.

-Here is an example of a task listener verifying that a process variable `ORDER_APPROVED` is set, which will throw a `GuardViolationException` if the condition is not met.
+Here is an example of a task listener defining a `VariablesGuard` to test that the process variables `ORDER_APPROVED` and `APPROVER_ID` are set, which will throw a `GuardViolationException` if the condition is not met.

 ``` java